 We are subject to certain federal and state laws and regulations designed to protect patients, governmental healthcare programs, and private health plans from fraudulent and abusive activities.
 These laws include anti-kickback restrictions and laws prohibiting the submission of false or fraudulent claims.
 These laws are complex and their application to our specific products, services and relationships may not be clear and may be applied to our business in ways that we do not anticipate.
 Federal and state regulatory and law enforcement authorities have recently increased enforcement activities with respect to Medicare and Medicaid fraud and abuse regulations and other reimbursement laws and rules.
 From time to time in the future, we may receive inquiries or subpoenas to produce documents in connection with such activities.
 We could be required to expend significant time and resources to comply with these requests, and the attention of our management team could be diverted to these efforts.
-Furthermore, third parties have in the past alleged, and may in the future allege that we have sought federal or state fraud and abuse laws, we could be excluded from participating in federal and state healthcare programs such as Medicare and Medicaid.
+Furthermore, third parties have in the past alleged, and may in the future allege that we have sought federal funding in a manner that may violate federal or state law.
+Though we dispute such allegations, if we are found to be in violation of any federal or state fraud and abuse laws, we could be subject to civil and criminal penalties, and we could be excluded from participating in federal and state healthcare programs such as Medicare and Medicaid.
 The occurrence of any of these events could significantly harm our business and financial condition.